abdulazezms/abdulazezms/README.md

 # Hi there! 👋

-I'm Aziz, in addition to my experience in software engineering, I have a keen interest in DevOps and the ways it can improve the software development lifecycle.
+I'm Abdulaziz, in addition to my experience in software engineering, I have a keen interest in DevOps and the ways it can improve the software development lifecycle.
 I have extensive experience working with DevOps tools such as Kubernetes, Docker, Git, and other tools commonly used by DevOps engineers.
 ## 🎓 Education

 - Bachelor's degree in Computer Science - First Class Honours from Prince Sultan University.